- What Is It?

-- What is the treatment of gallbladder pain?
+What is gallbladder pain?

 A brief review of the gallbladder anatomy and function may help readers better understand gallbladder pain.
 The gallbladder is connected to the liver via ducts that supply bile to the gallbladder for storage.
 These bile ducts then form the common hepatic duct that joins with the cystic duct from the gallbladder to form the common bile duct that empties into the GI tract (duodenum).
 In addition, the pancreatic duct usually merges with the common bile duct just before it enters the duodenum.
 Hormones trigger the gallbladder to release bile when fat and amino acids reach the duodenum after eating a meal (see illustration below), which facilitates the digestion of these foods.
 Statistics suggest that women may have up to twice the incidence of gallstones than men.

 What are the causes of gallbladder pain?